mugdhav/mugdhav/README.md

 ### Hi there 👋!
 You have found my personal Github page.
 I am Mugdha Vairagade, working at the intersection of technology and creativity.

 My job is to cut through the jargon and write how to use technology in easy-to-understand language.
-I also dream up and design stuff.
+I also dream up, design, and build stuff with AI help.

-I use GitHub repositories to house my coding experiments and content samples.

 My motto is: simplify, simplify, simplify!

+I use these GitHub repositories to house my coding experiments and content samples.

 ***
 You can view my latest ***technical writing*** work samples and ***AI development projects*** on my portfolio [website](https://www.vmugdha.in).
 Some of my older ***work samples*** are available in my [Showcase](https://github.com/mugdhav/showcase) repository here.
 Fellow professionals, feel free to clone my repository, but take care to not submit the repository's contents as your own work.